 The patient experience isn’t solely measured by the quality of the face-to-face interactions with clinicians and hospital staff.
 Many hospital patients spend hours sitting in a room alone or with a visitor.
 For that reason, the healthcare industry takes a lot of cues from the hospitality world and now, patients are starting to expect hotel-like amenities, including large in-room TVs.

 Soon, hospitals will see screens located above the patient’s head that are connected to real-time location services (RTLS).
-As an attending physician enters the patient room, the screen would display information relevant to their roles and responsibilities.
+As an attending physician enters the patient room, the screen displays information relevant to their roles and responsibilities.
 The nurse would see different relevant information, the respiratory tech would see something else, and so on.

 RTLS represents only part of the value.
 Because the display is positioned over the patient’s head, the clinician is looking toward — not away from — the patient.
 We know based on years of patient data that patients are unhappy when clinicians spend far more time looking at a computer screen than at them.
 They feel like the computer has displaced them as the focus of attention.
 Displays will help return the focus to where it belongs — the patients.